phyulwin/trail_safety_companion_agents_for_humans/docs/architecture.md

 # Trail architecture

-Trail is a local-first hackathon MVP built for the Good Neighbor Agents track; the application coordinates a runner, explicitly approved contacts, and a small community network through persisted safety events.
+Trail is a local-first MVP built for the Good Neighbor Agents track; the application coordinates a runner, explicitly approved contacts, and a small community network through persisted safety events.

 ## Processing flow